 - Use a wooden spoon or spatula to gently break up the plum tomatoes.
 During cooking they will break down further.

 - Empty the kidney beans into a big sieve and rinse under cold, running water.

-Allow the chilli to bubble gently for 2 hours, I partially covered my pan as it’s Summer and I didn’t want an errant fly taking a dip!!!
+- Allow the chilli to bubble gently for 2 hours partially covered with a lid.

 - I then added the diced bell peppers, the chilli will be reheated later.
 If you make this chilli ready to eat add the peppers during the last 10 minutes of cooking time.
 This way the peppers retain their crunch.

-Dissolve the corn flour in a couple of tablespoons of cold water.
+- Dissolve the corn flour in a couple of tablespoons of cold water and add to the chilli.

-I then give the chilli a good stir allowing the corn flour to thicken the sauce, popped a lid on the pan and leave to cool until dinner time.
+- Give the chilli a good stir and allow the corn flour to thicken the sauce.
+Pop a lid on the pan and leave to cool until needed.